Mission: Wolf

 Mission: Wolf (abbreviated M:W) is a remote wolf sanctuary near Westcliffe, Colorado in the Sangre de Cristo Mountains.
-It houses up to 40 wolves and wolfdog crosses, and works to promote a better understanding of wolves in order to further reintroduction efforts and discourage attempts to keep wolves as pets.
+It houses up to 40 wolves and wolf-dog crosses, and works to promote a better understanding of wolves in order to further reintroduction efforts and discourage attempts to keep wolves as pets.

 Founding

-Mission: Wolf was founded by Colorado-born Kent Weber and his wife, Tracy Ane Brooks, as a remote shelter for a dozen purebred timber wolves and wolfdogs.
+Mission: Wolf was founded by Colorado-born Kent Weber and his wife, Tracy Ane Brooks, as a remote shelter for a dozen purebred timber wolves and wolf-dogs.
 In the first year of constructing a house, they took in several wolf puppies.
 As word got out, the site began to attract visitors, who helped expand the site, allowing for the adoption of more wolves.
-In the peak of Mission: Wolf's adoption frenzy, they had 52 wolves and wolf-dogs, before realizing that there were far more animals than they would be able take in.
+At the peak of Mission: Wolf's adoption frenzy, they had 52 wolves and wolf-dogs, before realizing that there were far more animals than they would be able take in.
 The number of animals at the sanctuary at any one time is variable.

 Mission

-Mission: Wolf's core goal is to educate the public about wolves, and to clear their reputation as 'The Big Bad Wolf', through experiential education and respect for animals.
+Mission: Wolf's core goal is to educate the public about wolves and to clear their reputation as 'The Big Bad Wolf' through experiential education and respect for animals.
 They also advocate against the breeding of wolf-dogs and owning either wolves or wolf-dogs as pets.

-Mission: Wolf also has an emphasis on sustainability and respect for the environment.
-The organization operates on solar power, and sources recycled building materials.
-Mission: Wolf accepts volunteers on both a short (2 weeks - 1 mo) and long term (1-3 months) basis.
+Mission: Wolf accepts volunteers on both a short (2 weeks - 1 mo) and long term (1–3 months) basis.
 Many of the core administrative staff are volunteers as well.

 Sustainability

-All the buildings at Mission: Wolf were built by volunteers and with donated materials.
-M:W is almost completely self-sufficient, using donations to pay for what they need, solar power on sunny days, and a propane generator when it is needed.
+Mission: Wolf also has an emphasis on sustainability and respect for the environment.
+All the buildings at Mission: Wolf were built by volunteers and with donated or recycled building materials.
+Mission: Wolf is almost completely self-sufficient, using donations to pay for what they need, solar power for electricity on sunny days, and a propane generator when it is needed.
 They accept donations of livestock from ranchers, as well as hunting scraps and roadkill.